-After spending 2017 doing little to help the mental health of any UK citizen, as an early New Year’s gift, the Daily Mail made one last attempt to attack people struggling with mental disorders by stamping “A NATION HOOKED ON HAPPY PILLS” in big black capital letters on its front page.
+After spending 2017 doing little to help the mental health of any citizen anywhere, as an early New Year’s gift, the Daily Mail made one last attempt to attack people struggling with mental disorders by stamping “A NATION HOOKED ON HAPPY PILLS” in big black capital letters on its front page.

 The study the Daily Mail based this absurd statement on was one showing that antidepressant use is on the rise in all developed countries and Britain is fourth among a list of 29 other Western countries, slightly up from the year 2000 when we were seventh on the list.
 According to the OECD, the current UK consumption rate of antidepressants is 94.2 doses a day for every 1,000 inhabitants.
 This is nearly double the number of France, Italy and Holland.
 Basically, it would seem that proportionally, a reasonable number of us are using antidepressants for no doubt numerous reasons.